Fastpitch Slapping Skills

 Slappers not only slap but to obtain their highest potential batting average, must also be skilled at executing a running bunt.
 This is called a drag bunt.

-And, to keep the outfield and infield defense from playing too close, a slapper must be capable of hitting.
-In fact, a great slapper can hit just as productively as a pure left-handed hitter.
+And, to keep the outfield and infield defense from playing too close, a slapper must be capable of standing and hitting.
+In fact, a great slapper can hit as powerfully as a pure left-handed hitter.

 - Skill 1: Drag Bunt